 He smiles, “Yes, I do,” and he hands them over, “I know you’re the most junior sergeant in the regiment, but we’ll be expecting you to pass on your specialist training to the sergeants, lieutenants, and corporals.
 We need to get this regiment combat ready a.s.a.p.
 Times are very tense, and we want the regiment ready if things go bad and the shooting starts.”

 Picking up the files she smiles, and nods agreement, “Well, Sir, I need to get back to the barracks, and read these.
 Thank you, Sir.”
 She leaves the office, and stops at the duty corporal’s desk for a clipboard with her platoon list before going back to her office.
-She sits at her desk, and reads the files on her corporals and privates, regularly checking the time.
+She sits at her desk as she reads the files on her corporals and privates while also regularly checking the time.
 At 09:55 hours she places the files in her desk drawer, locks it, and secures the key in a button up trouser pocket before heading outside to wait the last few minutes before the first regimental parade.

-Exiting the building with the clipboard in hand she looks around.
-She sees a lot of Swords hanging around the parade grounds and barracks talking, it’s 09:57 hours.
+Exiting the building with the clipboard in hand she looks around the base.
+She sees a lot of Swords are hanging around the parade grounds and barracks talking while they wait, it’s 09:57 hours.
 Walking out onto the parade ground she locates and stands beside the marker for 1st Platoon, C Company.
 Within a minute every platoon commander is on the parade ground, and they’re standing at their unit marker, but they’re the only ones on the parade ground.

-At 10:00 hours the RSM walks out on the parade ground, and all of the Swords scramble for their platoon markers.
+At 10:00 hours the RSM walks out onto the parade ground, and all of the Swords scramble for their platoon markers.
 Jessica is quick to sort her platoon into two lines with the corporals in front of the platoon.
 She checks off the names, all are present.
 The parade ground is full of voices while the platoon commanders are checking all of the members of their platoon are present on the parade ground.

 The RSM snaps to attention.
 He spins around, and calls out, “Fifth Regiment all present on parade, Sir.”